Contact Us: 416-203-2322

 Infants (0-4) $5

-May to August 7:30pm sailings and September to October 5:30pm sailings, add $5 +HST to Adult, Senior & Child ticket prices.
+May to August 7:30pm sailings and September to October 5:30pm sailings, add $5 +HST and an Admin fee to Adult, Senior & Child ticket prices.

 We accept Cash, Interact, Visa, MasterCard, Amex.